Computing, Business and Economics

 Our VI Form meets the needs of all students and provides qualifications that are demanded by both industry and higher education.
 CSIA VI Form offers a transition from all Key Stage 4 Subjects.

 A Level Computer Science – This modern qualification gives an insight into a range of computing systems, including an understanding of the principles of programming and the solving of problems.
 The course will prepare students for university courses in computing /computer science, or for work in the ICT industry.

 “Teaching young people to code early on can help build skills and confidence and energize the classroom with learning-by-doing opportunities.
 I learned how to fly a hot air balloon when I was 30,000 feet up and my life was in the balance: you can learn skills at any age but why wait when we can teach everyone to code now!”
 Richard Branson

-The qualification is divided into six units of work across the two year course; some of which are externally examined and coursework which is both internally and externally assessed.
+The qualification is divided into four units of work across the two year course; some of which are externally examined and controlled assessment which is both internally and externally assessed.
 This means that students benefit from a range of different assessment opportunities.
 Students who thrive in an environment where they can be provided with more than one opportunity to succeed in their assessments will find this course a good choice.
 The final grade achieved will be either a Pass, Merit or Distinction, which are still worth the same UCAS points as a traditional A-level.